It Is A Lot Of Trouble To Pack For a TripScroll below to download your packing list

 You unzip a compression pack when needed.
 Time to pack, fold or roll your clothes and then zip the compression pack into a smaller bundle.
 The suitcase is more organized and fits all that is needed.

-List to Help Seniors Pack for a Trip
+List to Help Seniors Packing for a Trip

 |Antibiotic creme||Bathing suit||Book/kindle & charger|